Florian-Wilhelm/Raspberry-Pi/Project-9/README.md

 There is a linear dependency between the MCU current and clk_sys ("dynamic power consumption").

-About 4-5 mA is the "static power consumption", which is always present and to a great deal due to FET leakage currents within the MCU (or so says the theory).
+About 4 mA or less is the "static power consumption", which is always present and to a great deal due to FET leakage currents within the MCU (or so says the theory).
 There are other causes for the offset, too.

 ![Current-over-clk_sys](https://github.com/Florian-Wilhelm/Raspberry-Pi/assets/77980708/1136ca16-1971-4c13-b5f3-f4026da0bb4b)